Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/cs2210/lecture1.md

 | Use                       | Basic memory, logic circuits | Data storage, registers |
 | Output follows input when | S or R active                | Enable = 1              |

+### Flip Flop
+A flip-flop is a sequential circuit that can store one bit of data (0 or 1).
+It is similar to a latch, but with one key difference:

+ - A latch is **level-triggered** (works whenever the enable is active).
+ - A flip-flop is **edge-triggered** (changes only at the rising or falling edge of a clock pulse).